These Fat Bombs Are The Bomb

 - Everyone’s sweetness preference varies, so start off with less stevia and add more as needed.
 Do a taste test before freezing.

-- To make it easier when measuring, 4 TBSP is equal to 1/4 cup, but I measured in TBSP’s so that the recipe could easily be cut in half if needed.
+- To make it easier when measuring, 4 TBSP is equal to 1/4 cup, but I measured in TBSP’s so that the recipe could easily be cut in half if I needed to do so.

 - You can cut the ingredients in half and make much smaller cubes if you prefer little bite-sized bombs, or follow the recipe and fill 2 ice cube trays with smaller portions (these ones have lids for freezing).
 Silicone candy molds are also a great option.